MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

 For Contoso to understand what controls must be implemented and where these controls must be layered in their Azure architecture, they've developed and established a control framework to map their requirements to Azure platform capabilities.
 The framework principles are data protection, network protection, key management, vulnerability, and least privilege to ensure for whitelisted Azure service to conform to Contoso's enterprise security requirements, which are implemented using Azure Policy, AD PIM, RBAC, Security Center, Sentinel, and Monitor.

 Through policy-driven management, Contoso's policy implementation will ensure that new subscriptions and resources quickly achieve their target compliance state.
-The primary policy effects used by Contoso to achieve this are "DeployIfNotExists", "deny", "append", and "modify".
+The primary policy effects used by Contoso to achieve this are `DeployIfNotExists`, `Deny`, `Append`, and `Modify`.

 - For `DeployIfNotExists` policies, Contoso ensures that IaaS and PaaS resources and new subscriptions are compliant during creation regardless of how it's created.

-- For "deny" policies, Contoso ensures that appropriate guard rails are in place to avoid misconfigurations such as accidentally deploying a workload that isn't whitelisted and/or deploying to a region that isn't explicitly allowed.
+- For `Deny` policies, Contoso ensures that appropriate guard rails are in place to avoid misconfigurations such as accidentally deploying a workload that isn't whitelisted and/or deploying to a region that isn't explicitly allowed.

-- For "append" policies, Contoso can add tags to resources without requiring user interaction or input upfront, helping to ensure that appropriate cost centers are applied.
+- For `Append` policies, Contoso can add tags to resources without requiring user interaction or input upfront, helping to ensure that appropriate cost centers are applied.

-- For "modify" policies and in case of organizational changes, expansions, or other factors that may affect how resources are organized, Contoso can make horizontal changes to tagged metadata on resources.
+- For `Modify` policies and in case of organizational changes, expansions, or other factors that may affect how resources are organized, Contoso can make horizontal changes to tagged metadata on resources.

-Contoso's existing Azure subscriptions will initially start with "audit" and "auditifnotexists" policies to understand the current resource distribution from a compliance perspective, as well as what changes are necessary to bring the existing subscriptions with their resources into the target landing zones.
+Contoso's existing Azure subscriptions will initially start with `Audit` and `AuditIfNotExists` policies to understand the current resource distribution from a compliance perspective, as well as what changes are necessary to bring the existing subscriptions with their resources into the target landing zones.

 From a platform architecture perspective, Contoso's policy implementation principles will ensure that:

-- The platform is autonomous: when a new subscription is created, Azure Policy will automate and ensure that necessary plumbing such as security, networking, logging, and workload-specific policies mapped to Contoso's controls are in place.
+- **The platform is autonomous.** When a new subscription is created, Azure Policy will automate and ensure that necessary plumbing such as security, networking, logging, and workload-specific policies mapped to Contoso's controls are in place.

-- Security is nonnegotiable: any workload deployed onto Contoso's Azure environment is monitored from a security perspective, and enforcement is in place to ensure data protection, network protection, encryption at-rest and in-transit, and key management.
+- **Security is nonnegotiable:** Any workload deployed onto Contoso's Azure environment is monitored from a security perspective, and enforcement is in place to ensure data protection, network protection, encryption at-rest and in-transit, and key management.
 This will reduce vulnerability scenarios regardless of whether resources are subject to testing in a sandbox subscription or if they're connected to the corporate network, the internet, or any other landing zone.
 Contoso will use Compliance View in Azure Policy with Azure Sentinel workbooks to review and monitor the tenant's overall compliance and security posture.

-- App teams are autonomous: Contoso's Azure platform doesn't dictate how app teams should use Azure, leaving them free to use any client to interact with, deploy, and manage their apps in their subscriptions.
+- **App teams are autonomous:** Contoso's Azure platform doesn't dictate how application teams should use Azure, leaving them free to use any client to interact with, deploy, and manage their apps in their subscriptions.
 Azure Policy will support their apps to be deployed in a compliant way by enforcing security, logging, backup, connectivity, and appropriate access.

-All of Contoso's policy definitions and assignments are treated as source code, and will be developed, reviewed, and deployed from their Git repository (repo).
+All of Contoso's policy definitions and assignments are treated as source code, and will be developed, reviewed, and deployed from their Git repo.

 The following policies related to security and governance will be assigned in the Contoso production tenant: